Dennis Ivor Morris: Later years and contributions

 After retiring from the Department of Agriculture in 1985, Morris devoted his time to the Tasmanian Herbarium as a volunteer.
 His vast knowledge and dedication were instrumental in the Herbarium's growth and success.
 He played an active role in various Herbarium activities, including plant identification classes and contributions to Australia's virtual herbarium.
 His gardening skills were also notable, with his home garden in Fern Tree being a celebrated location for 'Open Garden' events.
 Morris also advised the Australian Quarantine and Inspection Service and the Police Department on botanical matters relating to quarantine and forensics.

 Recognition and legacy

 Morris's extensive contributions to Tasmanian botany were formally acknowledged when he was awarded an Honorary Doctor of Science degree by the University of Tasmania in December 2003.
 Despite battling illness in his later years, he remained actively involved in botany until his death on 27 July 2005.
 He died in Hobart, Tasmania.

+Morris was honoured in the specific epithet of the lichen Xanthoparmelia morrisii.